Joseph H. Seipel

-Joseph H. Seipel is an American sculptor and conceptual artist who was formerly the Dean of the VCU School of the Arts.
+Joseph H. Seipel (died June 12, 2024) was an American sculptor and conceptual artist who was formerly the Dean of the VCU School of the Arts.
 He was a member of the VCU faculty for over 40 years.
 As Dean of VCU arts, he also had oversight of the VCU School of the Arts branch in Doha, Qatar.
 He administered VCU exchange programs with art and design schools in Finland, India, Israel and Korea.
 He retired in 2016.

 Education

 Seipel received his B.S. from the University of Wisconsin–Madison in 1970, and his M.F.A. from the Maryland Institute College of Art, Rinehart School of Sculpture in 1973.
 In an interview by Glenn Harper in Sculpture Magazine, before talking about sculpture and sculpture education, Seipel spoke about his own early education and how it affected his concept of the importance of scale and use of varied materials.

 Teaching and administrative positions

 When Seipel became chair of the sculpture department at VCU in 1985, succeeding Dean Richard Toscan, the program had been strong for many years, with about 100 VCU-trained sculptors graduating each year.
 All BFA graduates of the Virginia Commonwealth University's School of the Arts—even though not necessarily sculpture majors—were required to have at least one rigorous class in the sculpture department.
 Seipel strove to transfer that multi-disciplinary success to the graduate program and to put additional focus on incorporating new technological equipment and training into the education of artists.
 "All of a sudden the sculpture students were using the same language as engineering students," Seipel said.